The Dying Rooms

 The Dying Rooms is a 1995 television documentary film about Chinese state orphanages.
 It was directed by Kate Blewett and Brian Woods and produced by Lauderdale Productions.
-It first aired on Channel 4 in the United Kingdom and in 1996, was aired on Cinemax.
+It first aired on Channel 4 in the United Kingdom and then, re-aired on Cinemax.
 A follow-up film, Return to the Dying Rooms, was released in 1996.

-In 1996, the film won a Peabody Award.
+That same year, the film won a Peabody Award.
 It also won a News & Documentary Emmy Award.

 Synopsis

-In the film, Blewett and others travel to Mainland China to visit orphanages that housed children that were abandoned as a result of the "one-child policy".
-The filmmakers stated that unwanted female and disabled children were left to die of neglect, which would enable the child's parents to have another child.
-While filming, the crew used hidden cameras to collect footage and Blewett used a false name while visiting the orphanages.
+In the film, Blewett and others travel to mainland China to visit orphanages housing children abandoned due to the "one-child policy".
+The filmmakers stated that unwanted female and disabled children were left to die of neglect, allowing parents to have another child.
+While filming, the crew used hidden cameras to collect footage, and Blewett used a false name when visiting the orphanages.

+Reportage

+On top of the dying rooms, other types of abuses by the orphanages were shown.
+Such as leaving infants to fend by themselves for hours, squeezing them in tight cribs in between other babies, or, as shown on the cover, tying toddlers to chairs, that also allowed them to go potty, for unknown amounts of time.

+The documentary highlighted the significant disparity in treatment between different institutions.
+Private orphanages, powered by private donations, appeared to be functional and employed seemingly qualified staff.
+Meanwhile, public orphanages lacked or misused funds, leaving them understaffed and with the little staff having no infant care training.
+The hygienic conditions were critical, and no controls ensued to verify any standard safety protocol was followed.
+One of the rural orphanages had claims to have taken over 400 baby girls in a year, but the reporters could spot fewer than 20.
+It is presumed the majority of them died in the dying rooms due to the spread of a virus.

+The documentary showcased a girl held within one of the dying rooms.
+She was very malnourished and evidently had not been cleaned or cared for in days.
+When asked what the girl's name was, the staff replied "Mei Ming" (Chinese: 没名), which in English translates to "No Name".
+Due to neglect, she died four days after she was filmed.
+Upon calling for follow-up a few weeks later, the orphanage claimed no such child ever existed.
+The documentary was subsequently dedicated to Mei Ming.